japila-books/spark-sql-internals/docs/logical-operators/Command.md

 # Command -- Eagerly-Executed Logical Operator

-`Command` is the *marker interface* for link:spark-sql-LogicalPlan.adoc[logical operators] that represent non-query commands that are executed early in the link:spark-sql-QueryExecution.adoc#query-plan-lifecycle[query plan lifecycle] (unlike logical plans in general).
+`Command` is the *marker interface* for spark-sql-LogicalPlan.md[logical operators] that represent non-query commands that are executed early in the spark-sql-QueryExecution.md#query-plan-lifecycle[query plan lifecycle] (unlike logical plans in general).

-NOTE: `Command` is executed when a `Dataset` is requested for the link:spark-sql-Dataset.adoc#logicalPlan[logical plan] (which is after the query has been link:spark-sql-QueryExecution.adoc#analyzed[analyzed]).
+NOTE: `Command` is executed when a `Dataset` is requested for the spark-sql-Dataset.md#logicalPlan[logical plan] (which is after the query has been spark-sql-QueryExecution.md#analyzed[analyzed]).

 [[output]]
-`Command` has no link:catalyst/QueryPlan.md#output[output schema] by default.
+`Command` has no catalyst/QueryPlan.md#output[output schema] by default.

 [[children]]
-`Command` has no child logical operators (which makes it similar to link:spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operators]).
+`Command` has no child logical operators (which makes it similar to spark-sql-LogicalPlan-LeafNode.md[leaf logical operators]).

 [[implementations]]
 .Commands (Direct Implementations)